History of the Texas Ranger Division: Creation and early days

-In their early days, Rangers performed tasks of protecting the Texas frontier against Indian attacks on the settlers.
+In their early days, Rangers performed tasks of protecting the Texas frontier against Native Americans’ attacks on the settlers.
 During the Texas Revolution, they served mainly as scouts, spies, couriers, and guides for the settlers fleeing before the Mexican Army and performed rear guard during the Runaway Scrape and general support duties.
 These minor roles continued after independence, when the region became the Republic of Texas under President Sam Houston.
-Houston, who had lived with the Cherokee for many years (and who had taken a Cherokee wife), favored peaceful coexistence with Indians, a policy that left little space for a force with the Rangers' characteristics.
+Houston, who had lived with the Cherokee for many years (and who had taken a Cherokee wife), favored peaceful coexistence with Natives, a policy that left little space for a force with the Rangers' characteristics.

 This situation changed radically when Mirabeau B. Lamar became president of the Republic of Texas in December 1838.
 Lamar had participated in skirmishes with the Cherokee in his home state of Georgia; like most Texians, he had not forgotten the support the Cherokee had given the Mexicans in the Córdova Rebellion against the Republic.
-He favored the eradication of Indians in Texas—a view that he shared with Chief Justice of the Supreme Court Thomas Rusk.
+He favored the eradication of Native Americans in Texas—a view that he shared with Chief Justice of the Supreme Court Thomas Rusk.
 Lamar saw in the Rangers the perfect tool for the task, and he obtained permission from the Texas Legislature to raise a force of 56 Rangers, along with other volunteer companies.
 During the following three years, he engaged the Rangers in a war against the Cherokee and the Comanche and succeeded in weakening their territorial control.